Things To Know About Hospice Care

 What Occurs After I Am In Hospice?

 Your care team will develop a special plan that is just for you and your family.
 They will focus on helping to make your symptoms and pain better.
-They will check on you on a regular basis, and one of your team members is on call 24 hours per day, 7 days per week.
+They will check on you regularly, and one of your team members is on call 24 hours per day, 7 days per week.

 A doctor – your personal one or one who is connected with the program – will provide medical care.
 Also, nurses will check on you.
 Aides will help with things like cooking, cleaning, dressing, and bathing.